Alfredo Morelos: 2015 season

 Morelos made eleven appearances in all competitions in the 2015 season, six in the Categoría Primera A and five in the Copa Colombia but failed to find the net in any of the matches.
-Independiente Medellín reached the final of the Categoría Primera A 2015 Apertura but were defeated 2–1 on aggregate by Deportivo Cali with Morelos coming as a 68th-minute substitute in the 2nd leg on 8 June 2015 which ended 1-1, earning Morelos his second runner-up medal.
+Independiente Medellín reached the final of the Categoría Primera A 2015 Apertura but were defeated 2–1 on aggregate by Deportivo Cali with Morelos coming as a 68th-minute substitute in the second leg on 8 June 2015 which ended 1-1, earning Morelos his second runner-up medal.

 In January 2016 it was reported in the Colombian media that Morelos was linked with a move away from Independiente Medellín to European side HJK Helsinki.

 Morelos made a total of twenty five appearances for Independiente Medellín scoring six goals in all competitions during his time with the club.

 HJK

 2016 season

-On 5 February 2016, HJK announced the signing of Morelos on loan, with an option of buying the striker on a permanent basis.
+On 5 February 2016, HJK announced the signing of Morelos, initially on a loan deal, with a contribution of a player agent Jonne Lindblom.

 Morelos made an immediate impact on his debut four days later in the Finnish League Cup, coming on as a substitute in the Stadin derby against HIFK and scored in the 90th minute to make the game 3–3.
 A week later on 18 February 2016, Morelos scored a brace in the League Cup once again, in a 2–2 draw against Inter Turku.
 Morelos also made an impact in the league and started the season well scoring six goals in the first five matches against VPS, RoPS (twice), SJK and AC Kajaani (twice).
 Morelos would then not score for six matches before scoring against rivals HIFK in a 2–1 win on 26 May 2016, Morelos scored his first and only hat–trick for HJK and the first of his career aged 19 years, 11 months and 25 days in the Finnish Cup, in a 4–1 win over KuPS on 15 June 2016, he followed this up by scoring in a 3–2 win over SJK in the league three days later.
 Five days later, on 23 June 2016, he scored in the semi–final of the Finnish Cup, in a 3–0 win over Lahti to send them through to the final.